oculometric/framework-renderer/README.md

 5. Sharpened post processing
 6. Ambient occlusion pass

 Press V to toggle VSync.
+Press ESC to release the mouse.

 When you've had enough of looking around the scene on foot, you can **press TAB to enter debug/fly mode.**